-Forest Society invites all to discover NH
+Forest Society invites you to discover New Hampshire

 The Forest Society’s web site explains the challenge in full.
 I’m going to give it a try.
 You may find, as I’m discovering, that some Forest Society lands are actually fairly close to home.
 Some may be close to routes you already travel regularly.
 I’m looking forward to re-visiting some favorite spots and discovering new ones.

 Whether I earn the patch or not, I’m going to have fun on the trails.
+I’ll post about my progress.

 Five heat-wave hikes in southern New Hampshire

 The thermometer is topping 90 degrees, and it’s not even July yet.
 What’s a walker to do?
-Air conditioning is a wonderful thing, but still, the trails beckon.
+Air conditioning is a wonderful thing, but the trails beckon.
 I recommend shady ones.
 Here are a few favorites of mine, with photos I’ve taken along the way.

 Mine Falls Park in Nashua is accessible from exits 5E, 5W, and 6 on the Everett Turnpike.
 It’s a favorite of mine in all seasons.
 If you only have time for a quick lunchtime walk this summer, try the trail that runs along the mill pond, between Stellos Stadium and Nashua South high school.
 Bonus: if you have a kayak, you can launch it onto the pond via the ramp near Conway Ice Arena.
-Keep an eye out for muskrats, herons, and turtles.
+Keep an eye out for muskrats, herons, eagles, and turtles.
 Free.

 Lake Massabesic from Battery Point